 Struggling to lose those extra 15 lbs. hanging around your belly?
 Just can’t seem to lose weight no matter what diet you follow or how few calories you consume.
 Today I am going to show you how to detox to lose weight and gain energy.
 These weight loss strategies will teach you the link between stubborn weight gain, digestion, and detoxification.

 You are not releasing your toxic burden.
 And today, this toxic burden is great.
-Exogenous toxins include wildfire smoke, exhaust fumes, poor air quality, contaminated foods, radiation, pesticides and pharmaceutical drugs.
+Exogenous toxins include wildfire smoke, exhaust fumes, poor air quality, contaminated foods, radiation, pesticides, and pharmaceutical drugs.
 We are also creating our own toxic burden from within called endogenous toxins.
 Stress also creates toxins.
-Bacteria, parasites, fungus, poorly digested food and our own internal metabolic processes also cause stress.
+Bacteria, parasites, fungi, poorly digested food, and our own internal metabolic processes also cause stress.

 If your body is working efficiently, it is a wonderful self-cleaning detox machine with a metabolism that releases toxins and absorbs nutrients.

 However, when the foundations of our health are off balance, our detoxification pathways become clogged and it is just like a blocked sewer in your home.
 It needs unblocking which takes focused attention on the foundations of your health especially your digestive processes.
 This is needed in order to detox to lose weight.
 Your body is constantly looking for ways to downregulate the toxic burden and detoxification is the process of clearing these toxins from your system.

 14-day weight loss cleanse